yuezhenglingluan/USC_EE533_lab4/markdown/EE533_Lab4_Report.md

 |   n3   |   n1   |   TCP    |          373          |
 |   n3   |   n2   |   TCP    |          359          |

+* Has the bandwidth changed?
+If so, why?

+we can see that the bandwith went up by a lot, and that we guess the reason could be that since the netfpga now already knows about the routes and configurations, it would make sending packages between each nodes much quicker since it doesn't have to sent the header to all the nodes and wait for the right nodes to response, hence the latency and bandwith could improve, and therefore the speed improvements

 ### 6.4 Re-Run the iperf with reference_nic.bit and check Bandwidth